 The domestic court system is not properly equipped to handle commercial or tax disputes, and most legal professionals lack specialized expertise or training in these types of cases.

-The Council of Ministers approved an insolvency law in March 2017, which must now receive parliamentary approval.
+The Council of Ministers previously approved an insolvency law in March 2017, but parliament did not act on the law.
 In 2016, the World Bank ranked the country 169 of 169 in resolving insolvency.